Greg Casar headshot

 Recent ATmosphere posts, sponsorships, and cosponsorships.

 Oops!
-Republicans in Congress keep accidentally telling the truth.
-They can call it “reform.”
+One of Trump’s billionaire buddies just accidentally told the truth.
+Republican politicians can call it “reform.”
 They can keep trying to lie.
 But every Republican in Congress wants to cut Medicaid to pay for tax cuts for billionaires.
 And every American should know it.

 SoupScore Breakdown